-documented genetic and phenotypic variability for grain composition traits in maize (SMITH, 1990; WHITT et al., 2002; Has et al., 2004; URIBELARREA et al., 2004; DUARTE et al., 2005; POLLAK and SCOTT, 2005; REYNOLDS et al., 2005; BERARDO et al., 2009).
+Knowledge about germplasm diversity and genetic relationships among breeding materials could be an invaluable aid in maize improvement strategies, as maize germplasm could be easily managed, using recurrent selection method (Lavergne et al., 1991; Mohammadi and Prasanna, 2003).
+Many studies have documented genetic and phenotypic variability for grain composition traits in maize (Whitt et al., 2002; Has et al., 2004; Uribelarrea et al., 2004; Duarte et al., 2005; Pollak and Scott, 2005; Reynolds et al., 2005; Berardo et al., 2009).

-Turda - Romania maize genotypes have great phenotypic and genetic variability, consisting of local populations, varieties, synthetics and single-crosses, double-crosses, and three-way hybrids.
-Genotype germplasm sources range from very early to late and from dent to flint grain characteristics (Has et al., 2004).
+"Turda" - Romanian maize germplasm, consisting of local populations, varieties, synthetics and single-crosses, double-crosses, and three-way hybrids, has large phenotypic and genetic variability.
+Genotype germplasm sources range from very early to late and from dent to flint grain characteristics (Grecu and Legman, 1994; Has et al., 2004).

-The objective of this study was to evaluate the variability existing for some chemical components of the grain in a large range of maize "TURDA" germplasm and to identify genotypes that could be interesting in term of nutritional value.
+The objective of this study was to evaluate the variability existing for some chemical components of the grain in a large range of "Turda" maize germplasm and to identify genotypes that could be interesting in term of breeding for nutritional value.